Tel. 01506 283778

 The notebooks cover a range of subjects, from what to expect in the first few weeks in office, to roles and responsibilities, to governance.
 Each notebook contains elected members’ own reflections and experiences of the issues discussed, as well as advice from serving councillors who share “what they wish they’d known”.

-Each of Scotland’s 32 councils will be provided with its own versions of the notebooks that contain local, as well as national, links to useful documents and websites.
-The generic versions of the notebooks will be available on our Local Councillor website at www.localcouncillor.scot/induction.html
+Each of Scotland’s 32 councils has been provided with its own versions of the notebooks that contain local, as well as national, links to useful documents and websites.
+The generic versions of the notebooks are available below.

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.

 Our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.